Scot Symon

 James Scotland Symon (9 May 1911 – 30 April 1985) was a Scottish football player and manager.
-He also played cricket for Scotland in an age when it was possible to play and excel in several sports.
+He also played cricket for Scotland.

 Footballer

 Symon started his professional career at Dundee in 1930.
-He then had a three-year spell at English team Portsmouth before signing for boyhood heroes Rangers in 1938.
+He then spent three years with English team Portsmouth before signing for Rangers in 1938.
 He also won a Scotland cap in 1938 against Hungary.
 He only played 37 Scottish League games for Rangers but helped the club win the league title in 1939.

 His career was then interrupted by the onset of World War II; during the conflict he continued to play for Rangers and made over 250 appearances in unofficial competitions (almost all of which the club won).
 Symon retired from playing in 1947, making his final appearance a few weeks before his 36th birthday and securing the official league championship again in his final season.

 Cricketer

 Symon played cricket for Scotland in 1938, taking five Australian wickets for just 33 runs.